wp-plugins/ip2location-country-blocker/readme.txt

 = More Information =
 Please visit us at [http://www.ip2location.com](http://www.ip2location.com "http://www.ip2location.com")

+== Frequently Asked Questions ==
+= Do I need to download the BIN file after the plugin installation? = Yes, the plugin only provide you an outdated sample BIN file.

+= Where can I download the BIN file? =
+You can download the free LITE edition at [http://lite.ip2location.com](http://lite.ip2location.com "http://lite.ip2location.com") or commercial edition at [http://www.ip2location.com](http://www.ip2location.com "http://www.ip2location.com").

+= Do I need to update the BIN file? =
+We encourage you to update your BIN file every month so that your plugin works with the latest IP geolocation result.
+The update usually be ready on the 1st week of every calendar month.

+= What is the frontend? =
+The frontend means your blog pages.

+= What is the backend? =
+The backend means the wordpress admin pages.

+= Can I select multiple countries for blocking? =
+Yes, you can.

+= Can I send an 403 page on blocked IP? =
+Yes, you can use the default 403 provided in this plugin.

+= Can I custom my own error page? =
+Yes, you can create a new page on wordpress and design your own error display.
+Once completed, you can mark your error page as "private" and configure the error redirection at the setting page.

+= Unable to find your answer here? =
+Send us email at support@ip2location.com

 == Screenshots ==

 1. **Country lookup by ip address** - Allow you to perform country lookup by entering a IP address.
 2. **Frontend blocking** - Select countries that you would like to block from accessing your blog pages.
 Page redirection supported.
 3. **Backend blocking** - Select countries that you would like to block the visitors from accessing your admin area (wp-login) page.
 Page redirection supported.
+4. **Custom error page** - Custom your own error page to suit your wordpress theme.

 == Changelog ==

 1.1 Added dropdown selection for product code.
+1.2 Allow user to custom their own error page.

 == Installation ==